Consumer Issues When You Don't Say I Do

 If you move into a home owned by your partner, you could be considered a guest.
 If he or she no longer wants you living there, you could be evicted without getting any notice prior to the eviction notice.
 Even if you have contributed to living expenses, such as mortgage payments, property taxes, utilities or other home upkeep, you could still be evicted.
 You may be able to recover some of the money you put into the home, however, depending on the circumstances.

-When a couple lives togther, utility service can be an area of concern.
+When an unmarried couple or roommates live togther, utility service can be an area of concern.
 If two people live together and the utility account in one of their names becomes delinquent, the utility company may make it difficult for another person in the household to open a utility account.
-For example, if electrical service is in one person's name, and the account becomes delinquent, utilities will be disconnected.
-If the other person then tries to put service in his or her name, it is possible that the utility company would refuse to do so.
-The reason the company may give is that the person is not "creditworthy" because a utility bill wasn't paid while he or she was living there.
-It may be possible to challenge this decision by appealing the utilities' denial, but it is not yet clear what position the utility board will take on this issue.
+For example, if electrical service is in one person's name, and the account becomes delinquent leading to disconnection, and the other person then tries to put service in his or her name, it is likely that the utility company would refuse to provide service unless the new customer agrees to pay the original customer's bill.
+The reason the company may give is that the person is not "creditworthy" because a utility bill wasn't paid while he or she was living there and that they "benefited from the service."
+It may be possible to challenge this decision by appealing the utility's denial, but it is not yet clear what position the Iowa Utilities Board will take on this issue.

 People who live together often buy personal property together.
 When they separate, it can be hard to figure out who should have what.
 Most of the time, whoever bought the item would own it and be entitled to it.
 It may be hard to remember who bought a particular item or whether some item was purchased jointly.
 If the item was a gift, it would remain with the person who got the gift.
 If they do not agree on how to divide personal property, a small claims lawsuit may be the only way to resolve these matters.
 A court might look at various factors including: